popey/snappy-docs/build-snaps/get-started-snapcraft.md

 ## Get snapd

 Snapcraft is itself available as a snap.
 To install snaps you need snapd. snapd is shipped by default on Ubuntu 16.04 and above.
-For other Linux distributions folow the relavent [install guide](/core/install).
+For other Linux distributions folow the relevant [install guide](/core/install).

 ## Get snapcraft

-Snapcraft installation is simple once snapd is avaialable:
+Snapcraft installation is simple once snapd is available:

 `snap install snapcraft --classic`